jakeogh/dnsgate/README.md

 Said another way, conventional `/etc/hosts` blocking can't use wildcards (*) and therefore requires the user to keep track of each subdomain / domain combination they want to block.
 This is not necessarily a problem.
 Even if you don't use dnsmasq, other people [1] keep track of the subdomains for you.
 If you want to block a specific domain completely, use dnsmasq.

-With `--format=dnsmasq` the `--block-at-tld` option blocks domains at their TLD, removing the need to manually specify/track specific subdomains. `--block-at-tld` may block TLD's you want to use, so use it with `--whitelist`.
+With `--format=dnsmasq` (default if not specified) the `--block-at-tld` option blocks domains at their TLD, removing the need to manually specify/track specific subdomains. `--block-at-tld` may block TLD's you want to use, so use it with `--whitelist`.

 ```
 usage: dnsgate [-h] [--format {dnsmasq,hosts}]